Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 Warning: Please Be Careful with your Money

-When sending funds to an exchange or other counterparty you are trusting that the operator will not abscond with your bitcoins and that the operator maintains secure systems that protect against internal or external theft.
+When sending funds to an exchange or other counterparty you are trusting that the operator will not abscond with your bitcoin and that the operator maintains secure systems that protect against internal or external theft.
 It is recommended that you obtain the real-world identity of the operator and ensure that sufficient recourse is available.
 Exchanging or storing significant funds with exchanges is not recommended.

 ■ Bitcoin Trading